invoiceninja/dockerfiles/README.md

 ### With docker-compose

 Running Invoice Ninja with docker-compose gives you everything to quickly start.
 Before starting please make sure you configured your setup correctly.
 You can do so by opening the `docker-compose.yml` and may change the follwing items.

+:warning: The `docker-compose.yml` runs the new version 5 of Invoice Ninja which is still in alpha state.
+To stick to the version 4 please use `alpine-4` tag.

 **Port**